Principal’s Career Development PhD Scholarships (PCDS)

-Moray House School of Education offers two fully-funded Principal’s Career Development PhD Scholarships across any area of study within the doctoral programme, for studies commencing in 2019-20.
+Moray House School of Education and Sport offers two fully-funded Principal’s Career Development PhD Scholarships across any area of study within the doctoral programme, for studies commencing in 2019-20.
 This scholarship covers the UK/EU tuition fees plus a stipend, amount to be confirmed for 2019-20.
 Applicants for this award will also be considered for two further Principal’s Career Development PhD Scholarships which will be available to applicants of all Schools in the College of Arts, Humanities and Social Sciences.
 Subject to satisfactory progress, the scholarships are awarded for three years.

 The awards are open to UK, EU and international students applying to start their first year of study for a research degree in 2019-2020.

 Applicants must have already applied for admission to a full-time PhD research programme of study at the University.
 Applicants intending to study a part-time PhD research programme will only be considered for the scholarship if they have the approval of the School they wish to study with.

 Principal's Awards cannot be held concurrently with fully-funded scholarships but can be held with partial awards such as the Edinburgh Global Research Scholarships.

 Applicants must be of outstanding academic merit and research potential, as evidenced by the candidate’s record and qualifications, skills, proposal and references.
 The proposal fit with the School research expertise and potential supervisory team will also be taken into consideration.

 Candidates must have, or expect to obtain, a UK first class or 2:1 honours degree at undergraduate level or the international equivalent.